+Although sake is often called "Japanese rice wine," it's not quite on point.
 Unlike beer or wine, which are categorized by the type of ingredients used (grains or grapes), sake is mostly differentiated by two things:

 - the degree of rice polishing;

-- whether or not brewer’s alcohol is added;
+- whether brewer's alcohol is added;

 In general, higher-quality (and more expensive) sakes are brewed with a rice that's more highly polished.
 Some of the best sakes polish more than 75% of the original grain!